whitneylosinski/Eat.Sleep.Data/README.md

 *  Are robust to outliers and nonlinear data.
 *  Run efficiently on large datasets

-From the random forest regressor, we achieved an R-squared value from a testing set of about 0.95 which was suspiciously high.
+From the initial random forest regressor, we achieved an R-squared value from a testing set of about 0.96 which was suspiciously high.
 Hence, we also calculated the "adjusted" R-squared value which penalizes the original R-squared value for having excess features but even after incorporating the adjustment formula, the numerical difference from the original R-squared value was neglible.
 Finally, we ran an additional calculation to determine the mean squared error which resulted in a value of about 2983.10.
-In addition, this model's mean absolute error was calculated which suggests that the price prediction is off by about $53.86 on average.
+In addition, this model's mean absolute error was calculated which suggests that the price prediction is off by about $51.58 on average.

 To view this preliminary Random Forest Regressor model, follow the link below:
 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/main/1_RFR_Baseline_test.ipynb">RF Regressor Model before feature selection</a>